๐Ÿ“… Book a 30-min Demo๐Ÿ“ž Call/text (571) 293-0242

 What is the Special Education Support agent?

-Special Education Support is a K-12 specialist AI agent built on OpenClaw.
+Special Education Support is a K-12 specialist AI agent on the ibl.ai platform.
 IEP, 504 plan, and accommodation support for special education teams.
-It runs on the ibl.ai platform, which you can self-host on your own infrastructure with full source-code and data ownership.
+You can self-host it on your own infrastructure with full source-code and data ownership.

 Can I self-host Special Education Support and keep my data private?